Experiences & Amenities

 The park is documented as the most productive shorebird nesting beach in the Florida Panhandle.

-Boating is a popular activity at the park.
-The clear water of St. Joseph Bay, the deep-water access from the park, great fishing, snorkeling and easy access to off-shore reefs and fishing attracts a large boating crowd.
+The clear water of St. Joseph Bay; the deep-water access from the park; great fishing and snorkeling; and easy access to off-shore reefs and fishing attracts a large boating crowd.
 Knowledge of local waters is required.

 - Please be cautious of changing tides and water depth, and do not damage seagrass or other sensitive marine habitat.